How to Make a Minecraft ARG: The Complete Guide

 Most Minecraft ARG creators currently use a fragile stack of disconnected tools: Chunkbase for seed maps, dCode.fr or CyberChef for cipher encoding, Google Sheets for clue tracking, a notes app for storylines, and Discord for team coordination.
 This works for small projects but becomes unmanageable as your ARG grows past 20-30 clues.

-MC-Lore is the only toolkit built specifically for Minecraft ARG creators.
-It combines seed-based world mapping, cipher generation (including Minecraft-native formats like Enchanting Table, wool, note blocks, and banners), solve path visualization, and audience knowledge tracking in one dashboard.
+MC-Lore is built specifically for Minecraft ARG creators.
+It combines seed-based world mapping, cipher generation (including Minecraft-native formats like Enchanting Table, Coordinates, wool, note blocks, and banners), solve path visualization, and audience knowledge tracking in one dashboard.
 It replaces 5-6 separate tools with one purpose-built platform.

 You can try the interactive demo to see a complete 7-episode sample ARG with 19 pins, 4 cipher types, and a full solve path across all 3 dimensions, no signup required.